-The Roe-bodied batch was placed in store and not licenced until December when it replaced Bradford's last trams on the Bradford Moor service, which at the same was linked across the city centre to the existing Crossflatts via Bingley and Saltaire trolleybus route.
-Having a high-than-normal rated motor in only a 2-axle bus gave these vehicles impressive acceleration and they easily coped with the steep climb past Bradford Cathedral: few 3-axle trolleys at the time had such large motors.
+The Roe-bodied batch was placed in store and not licenced until December when they took up service on the Bradford Moor service, which a month later was linked across the city centre to the existing Crossflatts via Bingley and Saltaire trolleybus route.
+Having a high rated motor in a 2-axle bus gave these vehicles impressive acceleration and they easily coped with the steep (1 in 9.5) climb past Bradford Cathedral: few 3-axle trolleys at the time had such large motors.

-The entire batch of 20 were initially allocated to Saltaire Depot - on the line of route - thus becoming known as the "Saltaire BUTs".
-746 spent virtually its entire operational life there, only being transferred elsewhere when the Crossflatts - Bradford section was being prepared for conversion to motor buses.
+By late 1952 all 20 were transferred to Saltaire Depot - on the line of the combined route - thus becoming known as the "Saltaire BUTs".
+746 spent most of its remaining operational life there, only being transferred to Thornbury Depot when the Crossflatts - Bradford section was being prepared for conversion to motor buses.

-Withdrawn from service in November 1963, 746 was again placed in store to re-emerge in 1966 as driver training vehicle 063.
+Withdrawn from passenger service in February 1964, 746 was again placed in store to re-emerge in January 1967 as driver training vehicle 063.
 In this role it was used for the last Ministry of Transport trolleybus driver test in the UK on 30 July 1971, after which it was delicenced and sold for preservation.

 In 1955 or 1956 746 had been reseated to H33/25R.
 It has been restored to its original layout and livery and is in regular service at the Museum